lindazelizi/Webshop-2025-G7-FE/README.md

 - Aformentioned name problem exists for variables aswell.
 Rule would be good here aswell.
 - Very little comments about the code.
 The code has very little comments that explains things.
 This might make it hard if you are not part of the creation of the code.
 - More distinction between what an admin should see and the user.
+- Changes between english and swedish in varying places.
+Choose one language and stick to it globally

 ## Help functions
 ### API - api.js